-The James W. Foley Legacy Foundation (JWFLF), in collaboration with Marquette University's Diederich College of Communication, developed the James W. Foley Journalism Safety Modules with undergraduate students of journalism and communication studies in mind.
-These safety modules serve as the undergraduate companion piece to the James W. Foley Journalist Safety Guide.
-JWFLF's goal is to introduce journalism and communications students to safety as a key component of the journalism craft.
+The James W. Foley Legacy Foundation (JWFLF) remains committed to supporting and protecting a free press.
+JWFLF's efforts include the emphasis on introducing undergraduate journalism and communications students to safety as a key component of the craft.
 We believe the safety of young journalists is of paramount importance and that aspiring journalists must know how to prepare for - and respond to - danger if they choose to pursue a career in this field.
+In 2019, the JWFLF, in collaboration with Marquette University's Diederich College of Communication, developed the James W. Foley Journalism Safety Modules with undergraduate students of journalism and communication studies in mind.

-James W. Foley Journalism Safety Modules were piloted across the journalism and communications curriculum in Marquette's Diederich College of Communication in 2019-20.
-Since the completion of the pilot year, the modules have been available to journalism and communications programs, free of charge.
-JWF Safety Modules have been incorporated into journalism courses in over 25 colleges and universities in the US.
-In addition, the Samir Kassir Foundation provided grant funding to enable an Arabic translation of the safety modules and both the English and Arabic versions will be implemented into 11 Lebanese universities in the Fall 2023.
+That same year, the safety modules were piloted across the journalism and communications curriculum at Marquette.
+Since the pilot year, the modules have been available to journalism and communications programs, free of charge.
+Th safety modules have been incorporated into journalism courses in over 25 colleges and universities in the US.
+In addition, the Samir Kassir Foundation provided grant funding to enable an Arabic translation of the safety modules.
+Both the English and Arabic versions were implemented into 4 Lebanese universities in the Fall 2023.

-JWF Safety Modules help educators create a culture that promotes safety for all journalism and communications students.
+The safety modules help educators create a culture that promotes safety.
 Each module has clear objectives and resources that can be implemented into existing courses.
 Depending on instructor needs and course content, the resources can be incorporated into part of a class period, a full class period, or multiple class periods.
 Some instructors incorporate resources from one module into their course; others have incorporated materials from multiple modules.
 Summaries and discussion questions are provided for each linked resource.
 When implementing the safety module materials, instructors often include one or more of the readings in their syllabus.
 The modules do not have to be introduced in a linear pattern; rather, instructors should incorporate modules into their existing courses based on how well the materials fit with the content of their course.

-JWFLF aims to inspire students and instructors to think about safety throughout the undergraduate experience.
+JWFLF aims for students and instructors to think about safety throughout the undergraduate experience.
 These safety modules serve as 'safety scaffolding' with lessons learned building upon one another.
 The 14 safety modules cover a variety of topics, including, but not limited to, completing risk assessments, the responsibilities of newsroom managers, the safety of female and minority journalists, covering civil unrest (including protests), emotional self-care, care of sources, interviewing hostile sources, reporting on foreign conflicts, protecting digital data, covering weather-related stories, and reporting during the current pandemic.
-Along the way, students learn to view safety as an essential component of strong, healthy, and ethical journalism.
+Along the way, students learn to view safety as a core component of strong, healthy, and ethical journalism.